Backpacks To Help You Travel The World

 - Weight distribution, these packs are similar in shape to a suitcase and not exactly good for long distances on your back.
 The ergonomics and weight distribution just aren’t there.

 These packs are purpose built for travel but are still a relatively small niche.
 This small market makes your options for these packs fairly limited.
 These packs are extremely varied since no real design seems to reign supreme different companies have different styles.
 It really depends on individual comfort when it comes to determining which convertible backpack is for you.
 I’ve seen a few interesting designs that may work well for a traveler who’s on the go with short weekend trips, but I personally don’t see a ton of practicality extending beyond that.
 For me, a traditional bag, or duffel bag are far more stylish and just as practical, but to each their own.
-Every traveler is different.
+Every world traveler is different, like us!

 So which kind of pack is for you?